cpurtlebaugh/music-knockout/README.md

 ###Design Approach:

 ###Get Started:
-To install this game and play it, simply download the files and open up the HTML page in the browser.
-"Set Up Game" button the bottom of the game board will initialize the game, and the game can be cleared and reset at any time by using the "Clear The Board" button.
+To install this game and play it, simply download the files, npm install, run mongod, nodemon to launch the server and open up localhost:3000 in the browser.
+Or you can play by going to the following address:    Once you're signed up and logged in press play.

-If you'd like to download and alter the source code, all of the HTML is contained in `index.html`, all of the CSS is contained in `style.css`, and all of the Javascript and jQuery is contained in the `main.js` file.

 ###Unsolved Problems/Planned Features:
 -